Core-periphery structure in networks: a statistical exposition: Introduction

-In our highly-interconnected and complicated world, networks represent a powerful model to study complex systems.
-In its simplest form, a network models any system involving objects (actors, entities) which interact (have some relationship) with each other.
+In its simplest form, a network\footnote{Throughout this work, we use the term ``network" to refer the mathematical object that is also known as a ``graph" or ``network-graph."
+The term ``network" can also mean the collection of interacting entities in the real world, but the meaning should be clear from context.} is a mathematical representation of a set of objects (e.g., social actors, entities) which interact (i.e., have some relationship) with each other.
 The interacting objects are called {\it nodes} and their interactions are called {\it edges}.
-One of the major reasons that the study of networks is so rich is because it brings together ideas from many disciplines like mathematics, physics, computer science, economics, information science, and, of course, statistics.
-As a result, many fields apply networks such as: social where each node is a person and each edge represents some social interaction like friendship \citep{scott1988social, mcpherson2001birds, kane2014s, guo2020online}; infrastructure like airports where each node is an airport and each edge represents a flight between airports as in Figure \ref{fig:airports} \citep{guimera2004modeling, li2004statistical}; citation networks where each node is a paper and each edge represents a citation \citep{lehmann2003citation, radicchi2008universality}; and biology where each node is a cell or molecule and each edge represents an interaction like being connected in a biological process \citep{girvan2002community,alm2003biological, michailidis2012statistical}.
+In our highly-interconnected world, networks represent a powerful model to study complex systems.
+As a result, many fields study networks, e.g., social interpersonal networks, where each node is a person and each edge represents some interaction like friendship or social contact \cite{scott1988social, mcpherson2001birds, kane2014s, dasgupta2022scalable, guo2020online}; infrastructural networks like airport networks, where each node is an airport and each edge represents a flight between them, as in Figure \ref{fig:airports} \cite{guimera2004modeling, li2004statistical}; citation networks where each node is a paper and each edge represents a citation \cite{lehmann2003citation, radicchi2008universality, bradley2020co, chandrasekharan2021finding}; and biological networks where each node is a cell or molecule and each edge represents an interaction in a biological process \cite{girvan2002community,alm2003biological, michailidis2012statistical}.